 In addition, several retailers in the District accept paint year-round (for free) at the following locations:

 These retailers only accept paint in labeled, non-rusty cans.
 Bring all other cans to a household hazardous waste collection.

 To receive less national advertising mail, the Direct Mail Association has a program called DMAchoice.
 To register, click on "Get Started."

 The organization will charge one dollar to place your name and home address in a "do-not-mail" file for three years.

-The non-profit Springfield Lions Club collects used eyeglasses and hearing aids for distribution to the needy in developing nations.
+The non-profit Ludlow Lions Club collects used eyeglasses and hearing aids for distribution to the needy in developing nations.
 All types of eyeglasses and sunglasses, prescription and non-prescription, are acceptable.
 Reading glasses, too.
 No eyeglass cases.
-The collection boxes are at: The Senior Center in the Community Building, the Springfield Post Office, and in the Swap Shop at the Springfield Recycling Center.
+There is a collection box inside the front door of Java Baba's Slow Food Cafe in Ludlow.

 Tired of paying to dispose of all of your kitchen scraps?
 Compost those kitchen scraps in your own backyard.
 Each spring, through the Solid Waste District, you can purchase your own compost bin and how-to guide at less than half of the retail price.
 Need another incentive?
 Organics rotting in landfills add to greenhouse gas emissions and global warming.

 Although Plymouth does not have an open burning ordinance, the State does and the District encourages residents not to use burn barrels to get rid of garbage.
 Decades ago, most trash consisted of only paper, cardboard, and glass.
 Today, however, manufacturers use a host of synthetics in packaging, most of which release carcinogenic toxins into the air and soil when burned.
 Please do your part to protect Vermont's public and environmental health from toxics; talk to your neighbors about the dangers associated with burning trash.